mdyzma/mdyzma.github.io/about.md

 In 2015, [**GMV Aerospace**][gmv] hired me and I had the chance to work in very exciting and promising field - space projects.
 I maintained and developed software for ESA data processing centers.

 I'm currently living in Warsaw, Poland and working in [**GMV Aerospace**][gmv], developing software responsible for data processing from several satellites.
-In work I usee **C++11** in combination with **Python**.
+At work I use **C++11** in combination with **Python**.
 SWARM Mission was launched as a part of Living Planet Program.
 It is a European Space Agency initiative dedicated to observe Earth from space and provide research data about Earth's atmosphere, magnetic field, photosynthesis and many more aspects of the planet's status.
 Please visit [**Living Planet**][living-planet] for details.

 Here I am.
 Scientific background, author of many peer reviewed papers on biology, mathematical modeling and bioinformatics combined with corporate, large software house, experience in one.